Create a new page

 - Click the page you want to move in the content tree.
 Then click the Move button in the document action toolbar.

-- In the web dialog, click on the document where you want to move your page (e.g. the Company section) and then click Move document button at the bottom.
+- In the web dialog, click on the document where you want to move your page (e.g. the sustainability top level) and then click the green Move button at the bottom right corner.

 Your page has been moved to the chosen location.